Plus-2-Studios/WildOxGodotVRTemplate/scripts/README_VRIK.md

 - The IK system uses the bone chain: **Upper Arm → Forearm → Hand**
 - Shoulders stay fixed while arms bend naturally
 - If elbows point wrong, the SkeletonIK3D `magnet` property controls elbow direction (currently set to pull downward)

+### Leg Tracking & Crouching
+- The system calibrates your initial HMD height at startup
+- When you crouch (HMD goes lower), the hip bone lowers by the same amount
+- Foot targets stay planted on the ground
+- Leg IK bends the knees to reach between lowered hips and grounded feet
+- Adjust **Foot Height Offset** if feet sink into or float above the ground
+- Adjust **Foot Spacing** to change stance width

 ### Performance
 - Smooth tracking adds slight latency but looks better